Cloudy1986/bookmark-manager-5/README.md

 ```
 As a user
-So that I can access my frequently visited websites
+So that I can find my bookmarks
 I want to see a list of bookmarks
 ```